Comments flood the FCC in opposition to its proposal

 The other fee cities may assess under federal law to pay for PEG facilities and equipment, called a PEG fee, was outlawed in Wisconsin with 2007 Act 42.
 PEG fees sunset in 2011.
 So if the FCC comes out with a Report & Order that allows cable operators to deduct any in-kind expenses from franchise fees, it would be particularly bad for Wisconsin, since there might not be any money left to fund community TV.

 Why is access television important?

-Wisconsin Community Media believes that strong community media centers — the kind of centers that cover government meetings and critical community issues and those that give students a chance to learn the craft of media-making and see themselves on TV, and those that give residents the chance to learn to produce their own shows to share their ideas, their talents, their events, and their projects with the larger community are those that also create strong communities.
+Wisconsin Community Media believes that strong community media centers — the kind of centers that cover government meetings and critical community issues, give students a chance to learn the craft of media-making by working on “real” shows, and enable residents to produce their own shows and share their ideas, talents, events, and projects with the larger community are those that also create strong communities.
 PEG access channels help knit together a community identity that fosters understanding and collaboration.

 WCM also believes that our national community needs this media space now more than ever.
 We believe anyone who sees what community media can do would want PEG channels to be available in their town.
 We believe that the contribution these channels make to community life far outweighs any expense incurred by cable operators and that cable operators should embrace the opportunity to build stronger communities through access television.
 And finally, we believe that websites cannot replace the common experience of viewing programs on a broadcast medium.

 If the FCC is successful in reinterpreting the law in this unprecedented way, Wisconsin cities will face an unwelcome choice: keep the community PEG access channels and find another source of money to fund production of programming or return the channels to the cable company.
 If the PEG channels are returned, there will be no local programming on cable anymore.

 WCM is very concerned about the future of community access television here in Wisconsin.